 In my polls across thousands of entrepreneurs, I found that 2 out of every 100 entrepreneurs write business plans AND enjoy the process.
-Unless the others are forced into writing one, many of them opt for the no-plan (or just-do-it) alternative which isn’t any better.
+Unless the others are forced into writing one, many opt for the no-plan (or just-do-it) alternative, which isn’t any better.

 Reasonably smart people can rationalize anything, but entrepreneurs are especially gifted at this.

-This is where I draw a distinction between business plans and business planning.
-Business plans, while well-intended, fall short on realizing their true value for the reasons I outlined above.
-Business planning, on the other hand, is critical for fighting the Innovator Bias for the solution.
+This is where I distinguish business plans and business planning.
+Business plans, while well-intended, fall short of realizing their true value for the reasons I outlined above.
+On the other hand, business planning is critical for fighting the Innovator Bias for the solution.

 Like everything, planning needs to be time-boxed to avoid analysis paralysis.
 But the right kind of planning is time well spent.
-In recent years, the 1-page business model has stepped up to fill the bill.
-By embracing constraints of both space and time, the Lean Canvas fights analysis paralysis and forces action.
+The 1-page business model has stepped up to fill the bill in recent years.
+By embracing space and time constraints, the Lean Canvas fights analysis paralysis and forces action.

 1. It is easier to communicate

-Because the canvas needs to fit on a single page, you have to cut through needless fluff to communicate your business idea concisely.
-You put a 1-page Lean Canvas in front of anyone and they can’t help but read it and have an opinion.
+Because the canvas must fit on a single page, you must cut through needless fluff to communicate your business idea concisely.
+You put a 1-page Lean Canvas in front of anyone, and they can’t help but read it and have an opinion.
 It is at the intersection of these conversations where real success lives.

 2. It is quicker to create

-Because creating one of these canvases takes ~20 minutes versus 2 months, it gets you outside the building faster.
+Because creating one of these canvases takes ~20 minutes versus two months, it gets you outside the building faster.
 So you spend more time building versus planning to build your business.

 3. It is possible to keep it up-to-date

-The shaded areas mark the parts of the business model that have undergone changes.
+The shaded areas mark the parts of the business model that have changed.
 This allows you to visualize and deliver more effective progress updates by focusing on the deltas from one snapshot to the other.

-The problem, of course, is that while the Lean Canvas helps you capture an idea on a single page, during the honey moon period of a new business idea, everything seems possible.
-A single big idea can easily fork into multiple variants targeted at different customer segments and different problems.
+The problem is that while the Lean Canvas helps you capture an idea on a single page, during the honeymoon period of a new business idea, everything seems possible.
+A single big idea can easily fork into multiple variants targeted at different customer segments and problems.
 I’ve seen entrepreneurs wrestle with squeezing these variations into a single canvas.
-The result is a 4 page long Lean Canvas which defeats the purpose.
+The result is a 4-page-long Lean Canvas which defeats the purpose.